Amr Diab: Personal life

 Diab has an elder daughter from his first marriage to Egyptian actress Shereen Reda.
 In 1994, he was married to Saudi businesswoman Zeina Ashour.
 They have three children.
-In 2018, he went on to marry Egyptian actress, Dina El Sherbiny, after his relationship with Ashour ended.
-It is unknown whether they were separated or divorced.
+In 2018, he went on to marry Egyptian actress, Dina El Sherbiny, .However Amr & Zeina Are not yet divorced still appearing together sometimes and visits his family in London..
 However, Diab and El Sherbiny separated in late 2020.

-Egyptian Revolution
+Egyptian Uprising 2011

 During the 2011 uprising, some protesters criticized Diab for staying silent, and for fleeing Egypt for London.
 A few days after former President Hosni Mubarak stepped down, Diab composed and sang a memorial song, "Masr A'let" (Egypt Said), and released it in conjunction with a music video showing pictures of the martyrs who died in the uprising.
 He initiated a charity campaign "Masry Begad" ("Truly Egyptian").
 His online radio station Diab FM often presents talks and discussions about what the Diab FM team can offer to the community as well as applying it practically by being present in different sites across Egypt with a new humanitarian project each week.